UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Experiments

-The No-Dropout strategy disables dropout during point cloud completion, and therefore does not produce uncertainty estimates.
-As a result, only deterministic geometric grasp filters (front-facing approach, non-vertical orientation, and jaw–object intersection checks) are applied.
+The CGNet+Geom (Completed) strategy disables dropout during point cloud completion, and therefore does not produce uncertainty estimates.
+As a result, only deterministic geometric grasp filters (front-facing approach, non-vertical orientation, and jaw-object intersection checks) are applied.
 Among the remaining grasps, the one with the highest CGNet confidence score is selected.
 This ablation isolates the effect of geometric filtering in the absence of uncertainty-aware reasoning.